 In this guide, you’ll learn step-by-step methods you can use to find SaaS Ideas that people will pay for.
 You’ll also learn how to validate those ideas using simple methods and data that is readily available online.

 When I was starting out, trying to find what to work on, this was the guide I wish I had.
-I've gone through plenty of failed products before finally starting Vocalmatic, a product that solves a real problem that people are willing to pay for.
+I’ve gone through plenty of failed products before finally starting my own SaaS Vocalmatic, a product that solves a real problem that people are willing to pay for.